-nitely more realistic than artificially box-confined isothermal models, eventually shows that "As far as the core of the cluster is concerned, there is little difference between both models in terms of the stability conditions."
+Before concluding, two other points are worth mentioning to make the argument of this subsection even more robust.
+First, the analysis by Katz et al. (1978), which starts from the premise that models like the King one are definitely more realistic than artificially box-confined isothermal models, eventually shows that "As far as the core of the cluster is concerned, there is little difference between both models in terms of the stability conditions."
 (Katz et al., 1978, p.
 309).
 That is, the very analysis of §4.1 remains valid for the more realistic King models if we focus on the core.
 However, this observation is not surprising and relates to our second point.
 That is, both King models and even more developed and realistic models like the 'lowered isothermal' models by Gieles and Zocchi (2015) have isothermal cores.
-Hence, at the right parameter regime, the core of these clusters approximates the isothermal profile discussed in §4.1 and we can study the core of these clusters as an isothermal system slowly moving through quasi-equilibrium metastable states.
+Hence, at the right parameter regime, the core of these clusters approximates the isothermal profile discussed in $\S4.1$ and we can study the core of these clusters as an isothermal system slowly moving through quasi-equilibrium metastable states. $^{41}$